yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 > ### {% icon hands_on %} Hands-on: Faceting and duplicates.
 >
 > 1. Go to column catalog in "Cat.
-Numb" , and follow the route `Facet > Customized facets > Duplicates facet`.
+Numb", and follow the route `Facet > Customized facets > Duplicates facet`.
 >    - The facet will show 4 duplicates
 > 2. Click on true, and you'll see the values in the main window
 > 3. After a check with the specimens labels, fix the values clicking edit directly on the cell with the correct catalogue numbers